Live from Orlando, it’s Science Night Live!

 - Delight in food and adult beverages available for purchase

-Members can always enjoy Science Night Live for Free!
-Parking is free in the Science Center parking garage.
-Dress code is casual attire.
+Members can always enjoy Science Night Live for $10*

-Join us and see how grown-ups do Orlando Science Center!
+Join us and see how grown-ups do science!

 Must be 21 and older.